 The risk in turn can then be expressed using four approaches;

-Elemental impurities excluded form risk assessment (ICH Q3D)
+- Elemental impurities excluded from risk assessment (ICH Q3D)

 Implementing a risk assessment technique to assess the impact and development of a science-based strategy for control of elemental impurities has the potential to significantly reduce the amount of testing that must be performed regularly, subsequently savings in testing, time, and costs.